Bristol Rail Campaign: Severn Beach Line

 Services along the line run approximately half-hourly between Avonmouth and Bristol Temple Meads, with alternate trains extending to Severn Beach.

-FoSBR support the opening of a station to serve the A4 Portway Park & Ride scheme in Shirehampton.
-They argue that buses often have to deal with heavy traffic on the A4 Portway to reach the city centre, and that a rail link would be quicker and greener.
+Bristol Rail Campaign supported the opening of a station to serve the A4 Portway Park & Ride scheme in Shirehampton.
+They argued that buses often have to deal with heavy traffic on the A4 Portway to reach the city centre, and that a rail link would be quicker and greener.
+Portway Park & Ride Station was officially opened on 31 July 2023, with passenger services starting the next day.

-FoSBR have also suggested the Severn Beach Line be electrified as part of the electrification of the Great Western Main Line.
+Bristol Rail Campaign has also suggested the Severn Beach Line be electrified as part of the electrification of the Great Western Main Line.
 They were supported in this by Stephen Williams, the former MP for Bristol West.

 Henbury Loop

-FoSBR are campaigning for the Henbury Loop Line, a freight line in the north of Bristol which has not seen passenger traffic since the 1960s.
+Bristol Rail Campaign supports plans for the Henbury Loop Line, a freight line in the north of Bristol which has not seen passenger traffic since the 1960s.
 This would include the reopening of Henbury and North Filton railway stations, both of which closed to passengers in 1964.
-FoSBR suggest this would help services along the Severn Beach Line, allowing a Temple Meads–Avonmouth–Bristol Parkway service, and also provide services to the north of Bristol generally, the Cribbs Causeway shopping centre, and the redevelopment at Filton Aerodrome.
+Bristol Rail Campaign suggest this would help services along the Severn Beach Line, allowing a Temple Meads–Avonmouth–Bristol Parkway service, and also provide services to the north of Bristol generally, the Cribbs Causeway shopping centre, and the redevelopment at Filton Aerodrome.
 FoSBR say that local councils have committed to a feasibility study into reopening the line.

 Filton Bank

 The line between Bristol Temple Meads and Bristol Parkway, commonly known as Filton Bank was reduced from four tracks to two in 1984 as a cost-saving measure.
 It was frequently congested.

-FoSBR were part of a successful campaign to reinstate this as a four-track railway.
+Bristol Rail Campaign was part of a successful campaign to reinstate this as a four-track railway.
 These works, which included the rebuilding of a viaduct at Stapleton Road, were completed in 2018.